-Richard Petty Driving Experience at Walt Disney World offers great NASCAR fun for kids
+Richard Petty Driving Experience introduces new Cars-themed junior ride-alongs at Walt Disney World

-Fans who want to take home a souvenir of their once-in-a-lifetime experience can purchase a video like the one below for $49; photo plaques for $39 and $69; or a 5 x 7 photo in a themed folder for $17.50.
-Adult ride-alongs cost $99.
+Fans who want to take home a souvenir of their once-in-a-lifetime experience can purchase a video like the one below for $49.

-DISCLAIMER: My daughter was a guest of the Richard Petty Driving Experience.
-This did not influence my review, and my opinions are my own.
+DISCLAIMER: My daughter and I were guests of the Richard Petty Driving Experience.
+This did not affect my story; my opinions are my own.